input-output-hk/essential-cardano-content/content/glossary/zk-snark.md

 • Succinct: verifier run time is exponentially less than running the complete computation

-• Non-interactive: there is no or only little interaction.
+• Non-interactive: there is no interaction.
 For zkSNARKs, there is usually a setup

 phase and after that a single message from the prover to the verifier.
 Furthermore, SNARKs